mitre/cyber-trackr-live/docs/LARAVEL_MIGRATION_GUIDE.md

 ## AI Rate Limiting Strategy

 ### Current Challenge
-Robert mentioned potential Google Gemini API limits with increased usage.
+There are potential Google Gemini API limits with increased usage to consider.

 ### Solutions